 They may recommend changes to your child’s treatment plan if your child develops new or worsened symptoms.
 They may also recommend changes if new treatments become available.

-To treat the underlying causes of SMA, the Food and Drug Administration (FDA) has recently approved two targeted therapies:
+To treat the underlying causes of SMA, the Food and Drug Administration (FDA) has recently approved three specific therapies:

 - nusinersen (Spinraza), which is approved to treat SMA in children and adults